 One of the best choices is the Portland Art Museum, which is known for its impressive collections of Native American and Asian art.
 They’re always adding exciting new exhibitions, so be sure to check their website to see what’s currently on display.

-The art museum is open from 10-5 on Tuesday, Wednesday, Saturday, and Sunday.
-It’s closed on Monday but stays open until 8 on Thursday and Friday.
+The art museum is open from 10 am – 5pm Wednesday to Sunday.
+It’s closed on Monday and Tuesday.
 Tickets cost $20 for adults and children 17 & under are totally free.
 Click here to get directions.

 5. Visit Powell’s City of Books